 Berklee College of Music Archives

-Berklee Archives is currently operating at reduced capacity.
-Archives staff are available to perform limited research services to Berklee community members, and to assist patrons with access to our rich set of Digital resources.
-Due to space limitations, we are unable to grant access to physical collections, but patrons may submit requests for digital access to Berklee event recordings.
+Berklee Archives is currently open to Berklee community members only, Monday-Thursday, 11am-4pm.
+Archives staff are also available to perform limited research services and to assist patrons with access to our rich set of Digital resources.
+Please continue to check back for updates regarding our full reopening to the public.
 To contact us, please use the Ask us webform or send an email to firstname.lastname@example.org.
 Our goal is to respond within 72 hours.

 Students, faculty, staff, and alumni: What are you creating in the time of COVID-19?
 Berklee Archives seeks contributions for the Berklee COVID-19 Creative Arts Archiving Project

 The Archives is located in the Stan Getz Library at 150 Massachusetts Ave. in Boston, Massachusetts.
 Access to archival materials is available by appointment, Monday - Friday from 9 a.m. to 5 p.m., with evening hours (5 p.m. to 9 p.m.) available upon request.

 To schedule an appointment or request further information on a particular collection, please email archives(at)berklee.edu or call 617-747-8001.